3dem/emhub/docs/user_manual/resources_bookings.rst

    "**Minimum Booking time**", "Minimum amount of hours for bookings of this resources.
 Value 0 means no minimum. " "**Maximum Booking time**", "Maximum amount of hours for bookings of this resources.
 Value 0 means no maximum. " "**Daily cost**", "Cost of the usage of this resource in a one-day booking.
 This value is used for invoicing."
-   "**Requires Slot**", "If *Yes* all bookings of this resource should within an allowed ``Slots``."
+   "**Requires Slot**", "If *Yes* all bookings of this resource should be within allowed ``Slots``."
    "**Requires Application**", "If *Yes* the user that is the ``Owner`` of the booking should have a valid ``Application``."

 Bookings
 ========

-Bookings are used to organize access to each resource (e.g instruments, services).
-After some application have been approved, users belonging to each active application can book time slots for using different instruments.
-Some instruments and applications are required to book only in specific time *slots* enabled by the facility staff.
+Bookings are used to organize access to each resource (e.g., instruments, services).
+After some applications have been approved, users belonging to each active application can book time slots for using different instruments.
+Some instruments and applications are required to book only in specific time slots enabled by the facility staff.

-Other bookings can be made by the facility personnel to define instruments downtime or to reserve days for instrument calibration or testing.
+Other bookings can be made by the facility personnel to define instrument downtime or to reserve days for instrument calibration or testing.
 It is also possible to define repeating events that will occur with a certain frequency.
 For example, slots for some group of users can be defined every other week.

 Booking Calendar
 ----------------

-The central page to manage all bookings is the ``Booking Calendar``.
-This page shows all bookings for all resources.
-It is possible to filter what resources to display by selecting one or several resources in the ``Display`` dropdown list at the top right corner.
+The central page to manage all bookings is the "Booking Calendar."
+This page displays all bookings for all resources.
+It is possible to filter which resources to display by selecting one or several resources in the "Display" dropdown list at the top right corner.

 .. image:: https://github.com/3dem/emhub/wiki/images/calendar-all.png